DeepakGupta2904/Relational-Database-Design-Project/README.md

 # Relational-Database-Design-Project

-In this project, I am work on converting a relational design that enlists various users, their roles, user accounts and their statuses into different tables in SQL Server and insert data into them.
-Having at least two rows in each of the tables, you have to ensure that you have created respective foreign keys.
+Overview:- This project involves converting a relational design into a fully implemented SQL database using SQL Server.
+The focus is on creating tables based on the relational design, defining relationships between the tables, and enforcing data integrity through primary and foreign keys.

+Key Tasks:-

+1. Defining the Schema:-

+A. Established relations and attributes for users, roles, user accounts, and statuses.

+B. Defined primary keys for each table to uniquely identify records.

+2. Creating Relationships:- Implemented foreign keys to establish relationships between the tables, ensuring referential integrity.

+3. Data Insertion:- Inserted at least two rows of data into each table, populating the database with sample records.

+4. Data Deletion:- Deleted all data from the tables as part of the data management process.

+Technologies Used:-

+1. SQL Server
-Tools:- MS SQL Server
+2. SQL Server Management Studio (SSMS)

-Tasks To Be Performed:-

-1. Define relations/attributes
-2. Define primary keys
-3. Create foreign keys
+Skills Demonstrated:-

+1. Relational Database Design
+2. SQL Schema Creation
+3. Data Integrity and Relationships
+4. SQL Data Manipulation (INSERT, DELETE)

 Download the AdventureWorks database from the following location and restore it in your server: